tarot-finance/tarot-core/README.md

 - There is a protocol fee that can be set through the `reserveFactor` parameter.
 Such fee is distributed to the `reserveManager` by minting new tokens each time that the function `exchangeRate()` of a Borrowable is called and the exchange rate has grown in comparison to the previous time;
 - We commonly use 1e18 as denom in order to represent floating point parameters;
 - As a convention "amount" always refers to quantity in underlying tokens while "tokens" refers to quantity in contract tokens.
+- The scope of BorrowTracker is that of being able to implement farming based on protocol usage in future.

 ### Contracts architecture
 ![enter image description here](https://i.imgur.com/K2wtH3Y.jpg)

+### Testing
+Some contracts used for testing exceed the limit of 24000 bytes.
+In order to test them correctly you need to set `"allowUnlimitedContractSize":"true"` in Ganache settings.